Jointed-boiler locomotive: Performance

-The locos worked well enough that they remained in service for 15 to 18 years, but the hoped-for improvements in riding and track wear were not as good as had been hoped.
+The locos worked well enough that they remained in service for 15 to 18 years, but the hoped-for improvements in riding and track wear were not as great as had been hoped.
 The complicated construction required high maintenance, and no further examples were built.
 Jointed boilers were however included in Baldwin's patented but unbuilt 1913 proposals for massive 2-8-8-8-8-2 quadruplex and 2-8-8-8-8-8-2 quintuplex locomotives.